lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 purpose, [google or-tools](https://developers.google.com/optimization) was used.

-## Clustering in the 2 Vector Spaces
+## Part 3 : Clustering in the 2 Vector Spaces

 In this section, we compared 3 different clustering procedures:
 1. clustering in 10d vector space + computing silhouette and objective function in 784d vector space